algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-06-21-tensorflow-guide.md

 Here is where you load your graph and run your model which will be called by the apply() function.
 Our recommendation is to preload your model in a separate function before apply().
 The reasoning behind this is because when your model is first loaded it can take some time to load depending on the file size.
 However, with all subsequent calls only the apply() function gets called which will be much faster since your model is already loaded!

-Now to check out the <a href="https://www.tensorflow.org/versions/r0.9/tutorials/mnist/beginners/index.html">MNIST for Beginneers</a> tutorial from Tensorflow.
+Now to check out the code adapted from <a href="https://www.tensorflow.org/versions/r0.9/tutorials/mnist/beginners/index.html">MNIST for Beginners</a> tutorial from Tensorflow:

 {% highlight python %}
 import Algorithmia